Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 The Birth of a Marker

 In this entire process from beginning to end (conception to actually installing the marker), the average cost of a new State Marker ranges from $1,100 to $2,500.
 The material is the easy part.
-Markers built out of stone (such as Markers 1-20, 261, or 265), are the costliest while individual plaques (such as 71, 75 or 87) sit on the low end of this range.
+Markers built out of stone (such as Markers 1-20, 261, or 265) are the costliest, while individual plaques (such as 71, 75, or 87) sit on the low end of this range.
 The Standard big blue markers fall in the middle, but they are the quickest to build.
-This is important because most of the state funding comes in spurts meaning that markers need to be installed quickly before the allotted funds are taken back.
+This is important because most of the state funding comes in spurts, and markers need to be installed quickly before the allotted funds are taken back.

 Makes sense?

-Occasionally, some markers (such as 270 and 271), are funded by joint efforts, such as non-profits and coalitions who split costs, volunteer to install the marker, or somehow contribute to help out the SHPO's funding dilemma -- all in the effort to bring a marker's concept and vision to reality!
+Interestingly, some of the newer updates and replacements (such as 190) were funded specifically for that marker for one reason or another.
+Occasionally, some markers (such as 270 and 271, or the rebirth of 140) are funded by joint efforts, such as non-profits and coalitions.
+These efforts split costs, volunteer the manpower to install the marker, or somehow alleviate the SHPO's funding dilemma -- all in the effort to bring a marker's concept and vision to reality!

-As such, every one of our marker ideas and proposals had to undergo a decisive four-stage vetting process!
-At any time, if the idea couldn't pass one of the stages in the process, we eliminated it all together.
+As such, every one of our ideas and proposals had to undergo a decisive four-stage vetting process!
+At any time, if the idea couldn't pass one of the stages in the process, we eliminated it altogether.

 STAGE